pratikkorat26/lmslms202/README.md

-This is final reposityory for AlphaGo team for canvas learning management system
+This is a learning manangement project